Dr Jody Heald AM Pianist and Pedagogue

 She regularly gives master classes and lecture-demonstrations both in Tasmania and elsewhere in Australia.
 Her work embraces performance practice in all instrumental areas and specific piano teaching repertoire and pedagogy.

 Jody is often invited to adjudicate competitions throughout the country, and is both a federal and state examiner for the Australian Music Examinations Board.
-She is a specialist consultant to the Australian Music Examinations Board Federal Office on piano and pedagogy syllabus matters and is currently enrolled as a PhD candidate at Curtin University WA.
+She is a specialist consultant to the Australian Music Examinations Board Federal Office on piano and pedagogy syllabus matters.

 Jody is a former federal director on the Australian Music Examinations Board Ltd., former member of the Tasmanian Arts Advisory Board, and former examiner for the Tasmanian Qualifications Authority.
 She has been the President of the Tasmanian Music Teachers’ Association Inc. for more than 25 years and Chairman of the Australasian Piano Pedagogy Conference Association since 2005.
 She is currently a member of the AMEB Tasmanian State Committee, a board member of Musica Viva Tasmania and a national council member of Music Australia.